ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 5. How did the author(s) interpret the results (discussion)?
 6. What should be done next?

-## 2020 NeRF Representing Scenes as Neural Radiance Fields for View Synthesis
+## 2020 NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis

 ### 1 What do the author(s) want to know (motivation)?